DataDog/documentation/content/en/tracing/troubleshooting/faq_apm.md

 ---

-If you experience unexpected behavior with APM, the troubleshooting steps on this page can help you resolve the issue quickly.
+If you experience unexpected behavior while using the APM product, the steps on this page can help you quickly resolve the issue.
 If you continue to have trouble, reach out to [Datadog support][1].